The Toxins in Meat Every Biohacker & Paleo Dieter Should Know

 Glyoxal is a form of advanced glycation end product that comes from cooking protein and bad ftas at high temperatures..
 Glyoxal is another potent carcinogen that interrupts cellular signaling and damages your mitochondria.
 It’s often found in overcooked meat and oils and is easily absorbed from your food.

 Can toxins in meat damage your performance?

-All of these toxins are different, but they share a few common mechanisms that derail your health and performance.
+All of these toxins are different, but they share a few common mechanisms that can derail your health and performance.
 They all damage your mitochondria and deplete your glutathione levels.

-Your mitochondria are the power plants of your cells, and they’re essential for cognitive function, maintaining muscle mass, and generally being in a state of high performance.
+Your mitochondria are the power plants of your cells, and they’re essential for cognitive function, maintaining muscle mass, and generally supporting in a state of high performance.
 When your mitochondria are damaged, your cells don’t process oxygen as efficiently and don’t metabolize fats or sugars as well.

-As Danny Roddy and Ray Peat have written, when cells aren’t able to process oxygen efficiently or don’t have enough oxygen, they switch from oxidation to glycolysis, which is far less efficient.
+When your cells aren’t able to process oxygen efficiently or don’t have enough oxygen, they switch from oxidation to glycolysis, which is far less efficient.
 This process also produces lactic acid, which places stress on your liver.
 This can kick-start a dangerous cycle where toxins damage your cells, which decreases liver function, which impairs your ability to remove toxins.

 These are some of the reasons I recommend breathing exercises and supplemental glutathione.

 HNE, MDA, acrolein, and glyoxal are toxins produced from either eating a bad overall diet, too much protein (even the good kinds), and overcooked proteins and meats.
 Here are three steps to countering these problems: